john-onwuka/Lekki-Property-Analysis/README.md

 - Power BI Desktop [Get Here](https://powerbi.microsoft.com/en-us/downloads/)

 ## Data Source
-The data used was gotten from Kaggle [Here](https://www.kaggle.com/datasets/eyimofeapinnick/house-sale-prices-of-cities-in-lagos-nigeria?select=lekki.csv) but it was stated in Kaggle that it was initially gotten from PropertPro Nigeria [Here](https://www.propertypro.ng/)
+The data used was gotten from Kaggle [Here](https://www.kaggle.com/datasets/eyimofeapinnick/house-sale-prices-of-cities-in-lagos-nigeria?select=lekki.csv) but it was stated in Kaggle that the dataset was initially gotten from PropertyPro Nigeria [Here](https://www.propertypro.ng/)

+## Overview & Findings